Where to Stay in Kyoto First Time: 7 Best Areas

 If you’re a fan of Japanese comics, you must visit the Kyoto International Manga Museum.
 It’s the best manga museum in the entire Japan with more than 300 000 Manga comic books.

-Best places to stay in Kyoto downtown:
+Best places to stay in Kyoto downtown for first-timers:

 🔍MORE HOTELS IN DOWNTOWN

-2. Gion and Southern Higashiyama, for sightseeing and Japanese culture
+2. Gion and Southern Higashiyama

 Gion is a traditional entertainment and famous Geisha district (geiko district) right in the middle of the historical district Southern Higashiyama.
 Southern Higashiyama is one of the best areas to stay in Kyoto for sightseeing due to its abundance of attractions to see.